 Dr Niall Kishtainy is a teaching fellow at the London School of Economics.
 In 2012 he edited The Economics Book for Dorling Kindersley.
 He has previously worked in international development in Africa and the Middle East, and as a government economist and journalist.

 Andrew Klavan is the winner of two Edgar Awards.
 He is also the author of True Crime (adapted for film by Clint Eastwood), Don't Say a Word (adapted as a film starring Michael Douglas) and Empire of Lies.

-Sarah Knight is the author of two humorous self-help books: Get Your Sh*t Together and The Life-Changing Magic of Not Giving a F**k, which was an international bestseller and has been translated into fifteen languages and counting.
-Her work has also appeared in Glamour, Harper's Bazaar, Refinery29, Book Riot, Medium, and elsewhere, though her most widely-circulated piece to date is a 'Should I Give a Fuck?' flow chart.
-After quitting her corporate job and leaving New York in early 2016 to start a freelance career, she now resides in the Dominican Republic with her husband and a shitload of lizards. www.sarahknightauthor.comFollow Sarah Knight on Twitter and Instagram @MCSnugzSign up for Sarah Knight's No-F*cks-Given Newsletter: tinyletter.com/sarahknight
+Sarah Knight is the author of Get Your Sh*t Together and The Life-Changing Magic of Not Giving a F**k - an international bestseller translated into fifteen languages and counting.
+Her new book You Do You is publishing in November 2017.
+Her work has appeared in major print and online publications.
+After quitting her corporate job in New York to start a freelance career, she now resides in the Dominican Republic with her husband and a sh*tload of lizards. @MCSnugzSign up for Sarah Knight's No-F*cks-Given Newsletter: tinyletter.com/sarahknightwww.sarahknightauthor.com